But there are wonders out there, beyond our world! Don’t you want to see them, get to meet every one of them?

 In combat, Drelluandast will try to target an opponent not engaged in melee with an acid splash, using his acid flask as a focus to increase the damage by +1.

-Outside of combat, Drelluandast is eager to tell anyone who will listen about the latest extraplanar monster he saw.
+Outside of combat, Drelluandast is eager to tell anyone who will listen about the latest extraplanar creature he saw.
 He’ll also happily try to assist with any knowledge, linguistics, or spellcraft checks.

 Defender of Absalom: